 ‘The amount of meat normally eaten by Argentinians and Uruguayans is too much, as it is difficult to digest.’

-Lionel Messi’s Fitness Routine
+Lionel Messi’s Workout Routine

 Messi loved soccer from the moment he could kick a ball.
 He has almost literally never not played the sport.
 He says what he loves is playing, and he doesn’t care about the money.